Updated on January 17th, 2022

-A few days before Christmas in 2014, after 20 years together, I lost my husband Terry – the love of my life, my best friend, my inspiration, my rock & my partner in crime.
+A few days before Christmas in 2014, after 18 years together, I lost Terry.
 He went in for heart surgery & never made it back to me.
-Imagine everything you know about your life & everything you know & expect will happen in your future gone, overnight.
+My world was thrust into disarray.

 “I haven’t been everywhere yet, but it’s on my list”–

 I started my Life List of all the things I wanted to achieve.
 It was basically a bucket list, but “things to do before you die” was a little too close to the bone for me.
 I began to prioritise the list & work my way through it.
 It was important to me to reconnect with who I was now I was alone once more after 18 years.
 Travel gave me the opportunity to get to know myself again.
 To read more about this journey see my Postcards From Tragedy To Hope.